eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-16-animation-jQuery.markdown

 categories: blog
 id: 22
 ---
-*jQuery* is the most popular JavaScript library used in the web.
+*jQuery* is the most popular JavaScript library used on the web.
 As newer front-end frameworks arrives and becomes popular, some think *jQuery* is old style and does not meet the current web's requirements.
 However, in my opinion, *jQuery* is still valuable and should be used in some situations.
 Animations may be one of those.

 *jQuery* has the built-in `animation()` function to animate different properties of HTML elements on the web as shown in the following code.
 One thing to be noted is that the non-numeric property values can not be animated, such as `backgroundColor`.